 Can Deer Tell How Far Away a Source of an Odor Is?

-To answer this question, you need to understand what “odor” is.
-Odor is a specific concentration of molecules/chemical compounds – also called smell.
+To answer this question, you must understand what “odor” is.
+Odor is a specific concentration of molecules/chemical compounds called smell.

 Can a deer tell how far away the source of a smell is?
 Well, I am not sure about that.
-But if you think it through, it makes sense to believe that a higher concentration of those molecules would make a deer more alert than a lower concentration – as it would indicate a closer distance.
+But if you think it through, it makes sense to believe that a higher concentration of those molecules would make a deer more alert than a lower concentration, indicating a closer distance.

 What Can You Do About Human Scent?

-When we speak of “scent control,” what we mean is reducing the number of molecules reaching a deer’s nose by doing something about the number of these molecules themselves.
+When we speak of “scent control,” we mean reducing the number of molecules reaching a deer’s nose by doing something about the number of these molecules themselves.